Explore other offices & services

 The following is an unofficial summary of the fringe benefits available to salaried employees at Knox College.
 The College reserves the right to amend or discontinue any of these benefits at any time.
-Full details of the insurance and retirement programs are provided in separate plan documents, available from the Director of Personnel.
+Full details of the insurance and retirement programs are provided in separate plan documents, available from the Office of Human Resources.
 Knox College extends full benefits to both same and opposite sex domestic partners of its employees.

 IV.
 B. 1.
 Retirement Program with TIAA-CREF

 This program provides benefits eligible employees with the option to invest their retirement funds in TIAA-CREF, which offers numerous investment options.
 The College contributes 6% of basic annual salary.
 Regular employee contribution is 5% of annual salary.
 The total contributions (College and employee) are immediately vested.